-Harris Search Associates is a leading national firm in the field of higher education information technology searches and have successfully conducted over 900 search assignments on behalf of the foremost research and comprehensive universities, research parks, academic medical centers, hospital systems, and organizations driving global innovation.
+A top ranked higher education executive search firm, Harris Search Associates is a leading national firm in the field of higher education information technology searches and have successfully conducted over 900 executive search assignments on behalf of the foremost research and comprehensive universities, research parks, academic medical centres, hospital systems, and organizations driving global innovation.

-Each year we conduct a number of senior information technology searches for a variety of institutions.
+Each year we conduct a number of senior higher education information technology executive searches for a variety of institutions.
 We have witnessed a stark change in the necessary requirements/skill set of the modern higher education Chief Information Officer/Vice President for Information Technology.
-When we launched our practice over 20 years ago, the Chief Information Officer in higher education was largely responsible to ensure operational stability of systems, continuity of service, and primarily focused on the technical nature of architecture of the administrative computing systems in order to “keep the trains running on time” across campus.
+When we launched our higher education executive search practice over 20 years ago, the Chief Information Officer in higher education was largely responsible to ensure operational stability of systems, continuity of service, and primarily focused on the technical nature of architecture of the administrative computing systems in order to “keep the trains running on time” across campus.

 Today, the higher education Chief Information Officer must be a strategic partner, a dynamic talent developer, and superb communicator.
 And perhaps, the greatest skill set the higher education Chief Information Officer must bring is an ability to lead an enterprise that manages an environment of expectations amongst a series of what appear as contradictions.